immortal958/Sustainability-Scorecard/README.md

  # SUSTAINABILITY-SCORECARD

- Our sustainability-Scorecard website is designed to help individuals monitor, measure, and reduce their carbon footprint, By tracking their energy consumption, transportation habits, and food choices, users can gain insights into their daily carbon emissions and identify areas where they can make changes to reduce their environmental impact.
+ Our sustainability-Scorecard website is designed to help individuals to monitor, measure, and reduce their carbon footprint, By tracking their energy consumption, transportation habits, and food choices, users can gain insights into their daily carbon emissions and identify areas where they can make changes to reduce their environmental impact.
 <h2>Installation</h2>
 To install and run the application locally, follow these steps: